 The field $\mathbf{F}[\mathbf{f}](t)$ may assume different shapes depending on the particular application being considered.
 For the aims of the present study, the following choice is provided:

 Then, we may observe that

-Generally speaking, the function $\lambda_i(t)$ represents the action of the external force field over the $i$th functional subsystem independently of its current state; nevertheless, this action is weighted by the $i$th functional subsystem's state at time $t\geq 0$.
+Generally speaking, the function $\lambda_i(t)$ represents the action of the external force field over the $i$-th functional subsystem independently of its current state; nevertheless, this action is weighted by the state of the $i$-th functional subsystem at time $t\geq 0$.